antenehzewdu/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that prints the absolute path name of the current working directory
+Display the contente list of your current directory in along format